A Python sequence of 6 numbers.

 PyMuPDF accordingly shows

 page.cropbox = Rect(36.0, 0.0, 607.5, 720.0), because the two y-coordinates have been transformed (45 subtracted from both of them).

 A PDF array of 4 floats specifying a page’s visible area – (

 inheritable, optional).
 It is the default for TrimBox, ArtBox and BleedBox.
 If not present, it defaults to MediaBox.
 This value is not affected if the page is rotated – in contrast to

 Page.rect.
 Also, other than the page rectangle, the top-left corner of the cropbox may or may not be (0, 0).

 More precisely, the PDF trailer contains information in

 dictionaryformat.
-It is ususally located at the file’s end.
+It is usually located at the file’s end.
 In this dictionary, you will find things like the xrefs of the catalog and the metadata, the number of

 xrefnumbers, etc. Here is the definition of the PDF spec: